Receive an online car valuation and sell your car in a few easy steps

 If we do buy your car you will be paid by instant bank transfer and the payment will be made before we leave the premises.
 We would then aim for the car to be

-collected within five days.
+collected within one week.

 What our customers say